Tempering

 - Have a uniform glossy surface

-- Release cleanly from the tool without sticking
+- Release cleanly from the metal without sticking

 - Snap cleanly when broken (not bend)

-If the test fails, you can re-temper by reheating above the melt temperature and starting the process again.
+If the test fails, re-temper by reheating above the melt temperature and starting over.
 Chocolate can be tempered repeatedly without damage.

 Tempering in Fond

 Fond's Cook mode walks you through tempering steps with built-in timers and temperature targets.
-Whether you are making custard, chocolate truffles, or carbonara, the app guides the temperature transitions so you get consistent results.
+Whether you're making custard, chocolate truffles, or carbonara, the app guides the temperature transitions so you get consistent results every time.

 Frequently asked questions